Stripping Mechanisms and Remediation for H$^-$ Beams: H Stripping Phenomena

 \\ where $F\left({\gamma\theta_x,\gamma\theta_y,\theta_z}\right)$ is a shape function for bunch-frame momentum spreads (the latter are defined below).
 This function can be approximated as

 and varies with weak dependence on its parameters from 1 to 1.15.
 (See \cite{lebedev2012intrabeam} for a detailed treatment, or \cite{cohen_stripping_1986} for a discussion of the underlying physics.)
-Then, $\sigma_{max_{IB}}$ is the maximum IBS cross-section (not to be confused with $\sigma_{max_{BB}}$ from Eq.~[\ref{BB_xsect}]).
+Then, $\sigma_{max_{IB}}$ is the maximum IBSt cross-section (not to be confused with $\sigma_{max_{BB}}$ from Eq.~[\ref{BB_xsect}]).
 This can be estimated as

-with the fine-structure constant $\alpha_f$, the Bohr radius $a_0$, and with $\beta$ in this case being the Lorentz velocity between ions.
+with the fine-structure constant $\alpha_f$, the Bohr radius $a_0$, and with $\beta=v / c$ in this case being the relativistic velocity between ions.
 The rms bunch sizes and angular momentum spreads are then defined as

 where $\epsilon_{x,y}$ and $\beta_{x,y}$ are the transverse Twiss parameters.